v1nc3ntlaw/chef-solo-repo/README.md

 run_list ['recipe[hello-world]']
 ```

+All `cap` remote commands must specify one or multiple server definition files.
+For
+example:

 -   setup

         cap deploy:setup servers/server_a.rb [servers/server_b.rb ....]

--   run chef-solo on servers
+-   upload repository, run bundle, export JSON and run chef-solo on servers

         cap deploy servers/server_a.rb [servers/server_b.rb ....]

-Both commands can specify one or multiple server definition files.
-If your
+Tips: name servers by pattern (using prefix or suffix), and use glob (for
-shell support glob (such as bash, zsh, csh), you can run chef-solo on all
+shell like bash, zsh, csh) to select servers.

+    # run on all servers
-servers using:

     cap deploy servers/*

-If you name your servers by some pattern, you also can run on some servers by
-pattern:
+    # run on all servers which definition file starting with db-
     cap deploy servers/db-*.rb

-View all available servers through
+All available servers can be list by

     cap -T servers